-The Humane Alternatives to Long Term (HALT) Solitary Confinement Act, S.1623, is the critical bill to remedy the harm of solitary confinement.
+The Humane Alternatives to Long Term (HALT) Solitary Confinement Act, S.1623/A.2500, is the critical bill to remedy the harm of solitary confinement.
 It would end the torture of solitary confinement for all people in New York prisons and jails, and create more humane and effective alternatives.
 The Mental Health Association of NYS, the UN Special Rapporteur on Torture, the NY Association of Psychiatric Rehabilitation Services, Labor-Religion Coalition of NYS, and over 200 organizations across New York State now support HALT.
-So do over 120 NY legislators, including 99 New York Assembly Members who voted to pass HALT in 2018 and dozens of New York Senators (HALT ended 2018 with 26 Senate co-sponsors and 5 additional Senators who committed to vote for HALT).
+So do over 120 NY legislators, including 99 New York Assembly Members who voted to pass HALT in 2018 and a majority of New York Senators (HALT currently has 32 co-sponsors in the Senate and a number of other Senators who have committed to vote for HALT).
 HALT is the only bill that will end the torture of solitary for all people in New York prisons and jails.
 It is urgent that the legislature and the Governor immediately enact HALT.
 They must also make other urgent and necessary changes related to parole, pre-trial justice, voting rights for people incarcerated, higher education for people incarcerated, and many other changes.